Pyrphoros42/hateBERT-hybrid-uncertainty/README.md

 2. For CNN-GRU model we used the original [repo](https://github.com/ziqizhang/chase) for reference.
 3. For Evaluation using the Explanantion metrics we used the ERASER benchmark [repo](https://github.com/jayded/eraserbenchmark).
 Please look into their repo and paper for more details.

-### Todos
-- [x] Add arxiv paper link and description.
-- [ ] Release better documentation for Models and Preprocess sections.
-- [ ] Add other Transformers model to the pipeline.
-- [x] Upload our model to [transformers community](https://huggingface.co/models) to make them public
-- [x] Create an interface for **social scientists** where they can use our models easily with their data

-#####  :thumbsup: The repo is still in active developements.
-Feel free to create an [issue](https://github.com/punyajoy/HateXplain/issues) !!  :thumbsup: